 Quad Cities Earth Coalition History

 The Quad Cities Earth Week Coalition was loosely formed in the fall of 2003 as a group of environmental organizations from both Iowa and Illinois striving to work more efficiently with each other by pooling resources and avoiding duplication of efforts.
-The main focus of the group at this time was planning a cooperative Earth Week event for the Quad Cities and neighboring communities.
+The main focus of the group at that time was planning a cooperative Earth Week event for the Quad Cities and neighboring communities.

 In evaluating the 2004 event, the group decided to expand its target audience and reach while working to establish itself as a non-profit organization.
 Non-profit status would allow the cooperative to fundraise for future events.
 In the summer of 2005, the Coalition received official notice of its non-profit status.